Getting ready to start your food business

 Who needs to register

-You will need to register your food business if you:
+You will need to register with your local authority if you:

 - sell food